9 Adventurous New Orleans Outdoor Activities

 If you prefer to rent kayaks or paddleboards rather than go on a tour, there are several rental outfitters in City Park and along the bayou.
 Bayou Paddlesports offers hourly rentals, plus special events like nighttime paddles and Dog Days on the Bayou.

-One important thing to note: Bayou St. John is very calm, but it’s affected dramatically by rainfall.
-When the water level is high, it can be difficult to pass under bridges.
-To be on the safe side, reach out to the guides at Kayak-iti-Yat and ask about the bayou’s current water level and conditions.
+One important thing to note: Bayou St. John is very calm, but affected dramatically by rainfall.
+When the water is high, it can be difficult to pass under bridges.
+Before your adventure, reach out to a local guide and ask about current water level and conditions.

 New Orleans Pedal Barge